corradodebari/RL_p1Navigation/Report.md

 - activation: ReLU
 - Output fully connected: 4

-It has been used an Adam learning optimizer with a double network (local + target) and Replay Buffer to avoid instability in training.
+It has been used an Adam learning optimizer with a double network (local + target) and Replay Buffer to avoid instability during training.

-The hyperparameters are the following:
+The hyperparameters have been set as following:

 - max episodes=5000
 - max steps=1000